 - Click on the Apple logo and choose Force Quit.

-- Alternatively, press Command + Option + Esc keys simultaneously to open the Force Quit Application Box.
+- Alternatively, press the Command + Option + Esc keys simultaneously to open the Force Quit Application Box.

 - Choose Safari and click on Force Quit.